 She cited a study by Mark Zandi, a former economic advisor to Republican Senator John McCain, which predicted that under Trump's plan, the economy would shed 3.4 million jobs and tumble into recession.

 "Economists left, right, in the middle all say the same things, that Trump's policies would throw us into a recession," she said.

 'A dangerous president'

-The group, some of whom had already announced that they would not vote for him, included former homeland security chiefs, intelligence directors, senior presidential advisors and a former US trade representative.
+The group, some of whom had already announced they would not vote for him, included former homeland security chiefs, intelligence directors, senior presidential advisors and a former US trade representative.

 They served under Republican presidents from Richard Nixon to George W Bush.